 How Does Haemorrhagic Fever Affect the Body?

 It mainly attacks the body at the blood vessels, which then become more fragile and prone to rupture, besides weakening the vessel walls, thus leaking and leading to both internal and external bleeding.
-According to the Mayo Clinic, hemorrhagic fevers trigger symptoms such as fever, fatigue, muscle pain, and in extreme instances lead to life-threatening complications such as internal bleeding and shock.
+According to the Mayo Clinic, hemorrhagic fevers trigger symptoms such as fever, fatigue, and muscle pain and, in extreme instances, lead to life-threatening complications such as internal bleeding and shock.

 Symptoms of Haemorrhagic Fever

-• High fever: Sometimes one of the first symptoms.
+- High fever: Sometimes one of the first symptoms is high fever.

-• Sharp ache in muscles and joints: Most common in dengue.
+- Sharp ache in the head, muscles, and joints: this syndrome is often severe and persistent. most common in dengue.

-• Bleeding: This can be through the nose, gums, and subcutaneous tissues.
+- Bleeding: This can be through the nose, gums, and under the skin.
 Internal bleeding may cause damage to organs inside the body.

-• Shock: In the later stages, hypotension becomes present and the patient may even experience the organ failure.
+- Shock: In the later stages, hypotension becomes present, and the patient may even experience organ failure.

 Is Haemorrhagic Fever Fatal?